 When someone falls asleep at the wheel while driving, the result can be a deadly car accident.
-Our top MN attorneys have successfully handled many car accident cases caused because the driver was dozy or fell asleep at the wheel.
+Our top MN attorneys have successfully handled many car accident cases caused because the driver fell asleep at the wheel.
 The driver may drive off the road or hit an oncoming car.
 In many cases, the drowsy driver has slow reaction time and rear-ends the car ahead of him.

 New research from the David Geffen School of Medicine at the University of Los Angeles, California (UCLA) and Tel Aviv University in Israel now confirms that sleep-deprived people experience memory lapses and may deal with distorted visual perception.
 “We discovered that starving the body of sleep also robs neurons of the ability to function properly.
 Further, this paves the way for cognitive lapses in how we perceive and react to the world around us.”

 The scientists noticed that the sleepier and more tired the participants became, the slower they performed.
 “We were fascinated to observe how sleep deprivation dampened brain cell activity,” explains lead study author Dr. Yuval Nir.
 He notes that with lack of sleep, brain cells became “sluggish” and neural communication was impaired.
 “Unlike the usual rapid reaction,” he says, “the neurons responded slowly, fired more weakly, and their transmissions dragged on longer than usual.”
 What happened was that sleeplessness impacted how effectively visual stimuli were transposed into conscious perception.